maxym-dzyba/Football_Analytic_Project/README.md

 Insights:
 - High ratio often comes from few transfers
 - Big clubs overpay more in total due to volume
+- Market value is used as a proxy for expected player value, which may not fully capture contextual factors such as injuries, potential, or tactical fit

-### Player effeciency ratio
+### Player efficiency ratio
-Effeciency of each player includes sum of goals and assists divided on total minutes played for last 3 years before date of transfer.
+Efficiency of each player includes sum of goals and assists divided on total minutes played for last 3 years before date of transfer.
 To make the analyze project easier later, the new table 'player_performance' was cerated
 ```
 CREATE TABLE player_performance AS
 WITH players_from_2021 AS (